Ammar-Alnagar/Finetuning-llms-on-custom-datasets/README.md

 Flexible Training Pipelines: Configurable pipelines to handle various fine-tuning scenarios, including supervised and unsupervised learning.
 Performance Metrics: Tools for evaluating model performance during and after fine-tuning, ensuring high-quality results.
 Comprehensive Documentation: Detailed guides and examples to help you set up, customize, and optimize your fine-tuning process.

+change the model name and the desired dataset in the desired file and then run the script.